pearcej/pearcej.github.io/csc493/a02-professionalism.md

 ## A02: Refine Professional Materials
+## A03: REVISE Professional Materials based on advise you heard from our alumnus.

 You have two tasks to complete before next time:
-- Work on one of the requirements that you wrote last time.
-- Refine your professional materials: resume and LinkedIn Page.
+- Refine your professional materials: resume and LinkedIn Page and link them from the author section of your README.md.

 ## Documentation